rozos/Cortexsys/README.md

 To compile these routines, you must setup your MEX compiler (see Matlab documentation[^2]).

-For Octave, the simplest compilation can be done when inside mmx directory.
-For Linux:
+For Octave, the most straightforward way to compile the mex files is to go inside directory 'mmx', and then, for Linux:

 ```matlab
 mex -lpthread -DUNIX_SYSTEM mmx.cpp
 ```

-For Windows:
+for Windows:

 ```matlab
 mex -lpthread -DWIN_SYSTEM mmx.cpp